 Instructions

-- Continue this process of adding 1 cup of bread flour at a time until a dough is formed.
+- Repeat this process (one cup at a time) until a dough is formed.
 Dough is ready when little or no dough is at the bottom or sides of mixing bowl.

-- Cut dough in half and shape each half into a loaf, measuring 12 to 14 inches.
+- After proofing dough, place on countertop and cut dough in half.
+Shape each half into a loaf, measuring 12 to 14 inches.
 Do not work the dough too much.

-- Heat 1 cup of water in the microwave for 2 minutes and 15 seconds or until it boils.
+- Boil 1 cup of water in the microwave or on top of stove.

-- Close oven door and allow the loaves to steam for 10 minutes before turning on the oven.
-Do not turn on oven during the steaming process.
+- Insert the cookie sheet with the loaves on the top rack.
+Close oven door and allow the loaves to steam for 10 minutes before turning on the oven.

-- After 10 minutes of steaming the loaves, turn on the oven to 400°F. Bake the loaves for 30 to 35 minutes or until a golden crispy outer crust is formed.
+- After steaming the loaves, turn on the oven to 400°F. Bake the loaves for 30 to 35 minutes or until a golden crispy outer crust is formed.
+Retain the baking pans in oven during the heating process.

 Notes

-If you do not have an oven proofer, then find a spot in kitchen that has a consistent temperature of 75°F to 80°F.
+If you do not have an oven proofer, then find a spot in the kitchen that has a warm temperature or place in oven with the light on.
+DO NOT TURN ON OVEN FOR PROOFING.

 I purchased one perforated French bread pan with two slots, one for each loaf.
 However, you can use a cookie sheet as well.